Time is Money: Maximize Time at Disneyland!

 - Select all the members of your party (or just make sure they’re all selected) and click “Join” or “Next”

 - Hopefully one person got a boarding group!
 If not, don’t despair.
-Go ahead and enter the park when it opens, and at 1:00 pm you’ll have another chance to join a boarding group.
-Follow the same basic steps, starting at 12:58 pm or so.
-Note that you need to have entered the park at some point to join a boarding group at 1:00 pm, but you don’t physically need to be in the park – you can join the queue from your hotel or while eating lunch somewhere outside the park, as long as you entered the park earlier.
+Go ahead and enter the park when it opens, and at noon and 4 pm you’ll have another chance to join a boarding group.
+Follow the same basic steps, starting just before noon or 4 pm.
+Note that you need to have entered the park at some point to join a boarding group in the afternoon, but you don’t physically need to be in the park – you can join the queue from your hotel or while eating lunch somewhere outside the park, as long as you entered the park earlier.

 - If you do get a boarding group, you’ll be assigned a number.
 Disney will “call” numbers in order over the course of the day.
 Make sure to check your phone fairly often over the course of the day to see how the boarding groups are moving along.
 If your notifications are set up right, you should get a notification from the app when the number comes up, but alerts can be hard to notice in a busy, loud park.